P1. Risk factor reduction

 People who continue to smoke despite having pulmonary disease are highly nicotine dependent and may require treatment with pharmacological agents to help them quit (US Public Health Service 2000, Peters 2002).
 People with COPD often have barriers to smoking cessation.
 There is evidence that smokers with COPD report lower self-efficacy and lower self-esteem, impairing their ability to quit.
 Co-existing depression is common with depression reported in 44% of hospitalised patients with COPD (Jimenez-Ruiz 2015).

-Smoking cessation has been shown to be effective in both sexes, in all racial and ethnic groups tested and in pregnant women (Global Initiative for Chronic Obstructive Lung Disease 2017).
-International data show that smoking cessation strategies are cost effective but with a 10-fold range in cost per life-year gained depending on the intensity of the program and the use of pharmacological therapies (Global Initiative for Chronic Obstructive Lung Disease 2017).
+Smoking cessation has been shown to be effective in both sexes, in all racial and ethnic groups tested and in pregnant women (U.S. Department of Health and Human Services 1990).
+International data show that smoking cessation strategies are cost effective but with a 10-fold range in cost per life-year gained depending on the intensity of the program and the use of pharmacological therapies (Ekpu 2015).
 A range of health professionals can help smokers quit (Rice 2013, Stead 2013a, Carr 2012, Sinclair 2004) but relapse is common. [evidence level I]

-Brief counselling is effective [evidence level I] and every smoker should be offered at least this intervention at every visit (Global Initiative for Chronic Obstructive Lung Disease 2017).
+Brief counselling is effective (Lancaster 2017) [evidence level I] and every smoker should be offered at least this intervention at every visit.
 Comprehensive treatment of tobacco dependence involves providing both behavioural support and pharmacotherapy (Zwar 2014).
 A systematic review of behaviour change techniques to support smoking cessation in patients with COPD found that four techniques were associated with higher rates of cessation.
 The behaviour change techniques found to be effective (usually in comparison to usual care) were; facilitate action planning/develop treatment plan,prompt self-recording, advise on methods of weight control, and advise on/facilitate use of social support.
 In addition linking COPD and smoking was found to result in significantly larger effect sizes (Bartlett 2014) [evidence level 1].
 Personalising smoking cessation advice based on lung function results increase cessation rates (Parkes 2008).
 Currently accepted best practice is summarised in the 5-A strategy (Zwar 2014):

 - Ask and identify smokers.
 Document smoking status in the medical record.